TV buying guide: Plasma vs. OLED vs. 4K

 Properly adjusting the picture is very important to getting the most out of your TV.
 To avoid being intimidated by all the options, check out my picture settings database and FAQ along with the articles HDTV settings explained and what is HDTV calibration? for advice on whether it's right for you.
 DIY-ers can check out try one of these Blu-ray setup discs for your HDTV or even try a calibration by eye.

 What accessories should I buy?

 Let me reiterate: All HDMI cables are the same.
-If you don't have a Harmony remote already, you should get one.
-Our list of Best 5 home video and home audio gear has other good suggestions.
+If you don't have a universal remote already, you should get one.
+Our list of best home video and best home audio gear has other good suggestions.